a-h-b/dadasnake/README.md

 * dadasnake can alternatively use the DADA2 implementation of the same classifier.
 You can find some databases maintained by Michael R. McLaren [here](https://zenodo.org/record/3986799).
 More information on the format is in the [DADA2 tutorial](https://benjjneb.github.io/dada2/tutorial.html).
 * In addition to the bayesian classifier, dadasnake implements [DECIPHER](http://www2.decipher.codes/Documentation.html).
 You can find decipher [databases](http://www2.decipher.codes/Downloads.html) on the decipher website or build them yourself.
 * dadasnake can use [fungal traits](https://link.springer.com/article/10.1007/s13225-020-00466-2#data-availability) to assign traits to fungal genere.
 Download the latest table from [here](https://docs.google.com/spreadsheets/d/1cxImJWMYVTr6uIQXcTLwK1YNNzQvKJJifzzNpKCM6O0/edit#gid=492619054) - dadasnake has been tested with v1.2.
-* You can also use dadasnake to blast and to annotate fungal taxonomy with guilds via funguild, if you have suitable databases.
+* You can also use dadasnake to blast and summarize results using [basta](https://github.com/timkahlke/BASTA).
 Have a look at the [NCBI's ftp](https://ftp.ncbi.nlm.nih.gov/blast/db/).
+* To annotate fungal taxonomy with guilds via funguild, if you have suitable databases.
+* If you still have a tax4fun2 installation, you can also use it within dadasnake.
+The package and database were taken off github, so it's not part of defaut dadasnake anymore.
-* You can also use [tax4fun2](https://github.com/bwemheu/Tax4Fun2) within dadasnake, and you need to set up suitable databases, as described [here](https://github.com/bwemheu/Tax4Fun2#step-2-generate-your-own-reference-datasets).
+* You can now use [picrust2](https://github.com/picrust/picrust2/wiki/) within dadasnake.
 **You need to set the path to the databases of your choice in the config file.** By default, dadasnake looks for databases in the directory above where it was called.
 It makes sense to change this for your system in the config.default.yaml file upon installation, if all users access databases in the same place.

 9) Fasttree: